Last Updated on December 8, 2024

 Can I contribute to a regular Keren Hishtalmut if I am a teacher?

 Yes.
 If you do not plan to take a sabbatical year, you should strongly consider this option.
 It will allow you to receive 7.5% from the employer and only contribute 2.5% yourself (as opposed to receiving the same 8.4% * 89% = 7.5% and having to contribute 4.2% from your own pocket).
-Additionally, and most importantly, you can withdraw the money with precondition after 6 years and you can choose your investment track.
+Additionally, and most importantly, you can withdraw the money without precondition after 6 years and you can choose your investment track.

 Can I take a loan from the fund?